Digital Navigator Program

 We use the Northstar digital literacy curriculum for many of our classes.
 You are

-course you complete.
+available for each course you complete.

 Curious what Northstar is like?
 Take a practice assessment here.